Sponsor An Animal!

 Francis is a Muscovy duck!
 Muscovy ducks are a domesticated species that have long been bred for meat.
 Francis was rescued along with his sister Fern as abandoned pets at risk for euthanasia.
 Our landlord, Melissa is an avid bird-lover and rehabber and sent them our way.

-Francis has quite the personality.
+Francis has quite a personality.
 He is passionate, fun, and sassy!
 He loves when our caretaker volunteers fill up his pool with fresh water, he eagerly waits to dive right in!
 Francis also enjoys excursions to the sanctuary's natural ponds, and greeting visitors with hisses and tail wagging.

 Haku was destined for slaughter but was brought to our attention just in time.
 We were able to negotiate for Haku's freedom and now he's the sanctuary's first resident and ambassador.